alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 * Brainstorming for the PPIE Community Sessions
   * It would be good to hear from the projects
   * Some of the PPIE leads have changed hands, need to track down who the new leads are
+  * BGT meeting SH next Friday

+#### Other Updates
+* Giulia also wants to meet PPIE leads
+  * May have an opportunity to identify topics through the conversations

 ## 23 January 2024